dotnet-project-file-analyzers/dotnet-project-file-analyzers/rules/configuration.md

 ```

 ## Global analyzer config
-It is alos possible to configure rule using a [Global AnalyzerConfig](https://learn.microsoft.com/en-us/dotnet/fundamentals/code-analysis/configuration-files#global-analyzerconfig)
+It is also possible to configure rules using a [Global AnalyzerConfig](https://learn.microsoft.com/en-us/dotnet/fundamentals/code-analysis/configuration-files#global-analyzerconfig)
 `.globalconfig` file located in the same directory as the project file or in
 one of its (grand)parent directories.
 The following `.globalconfig` file will
 disable rule `Proj0010` and raise `Proj0011` to error level:

 ``` INI
 is_global = true